emergencyrussell/PySOI/README.md

 # Using the Script

-1) Download the script and the `soi-lists` folder with the requisite word list text files.
+1) Download the script and the `soi-lists` folder with the requisite word list text files:

 	Click `<> Code ▼` > ` Download ZIP`